 Saddleback College maintains faculty-approved formal course and CTE Program articulation agreements with the following high school districts: Capistrano Unified School District, College and Career Advantage (formally known as South Coast ROP/Capo-Laguna ROP), Coastline Regional Occupational Program, Laguna Beach Unified School District, Saddleback Valley Unified School District, JSerra Catholic High School, and New Vista Tech Academy.

-*Seventeen disciplines have been articulated: Accounting, Advanced Manufacturing, Architecture, Automotive Technology, Business Management, Cinema, TV, and Radio, Computer Information Management, Computer Maintenance Technology, Culinary Arts, Foods and Nutrition, Drafting Technology, Early Childhood Education, Fashion Design, Horticulture, Journalism, Kinesiology, Photography, Theater Arts Entertainment and Theater Technology. *NOTE: Only certain disciplines and/or courses are approved by each high school district/ROP.
+*Nineteen disciplines have been articulated: Accounting, Advanced Manufacturing, Architecture, Automotive Technology, Business Management, Cinema, TV, and Radio, Computer Information Management, Computer Maintenance Technology, Culinary Arts, Foods and Nutrition, Drafting Technology, Early Childhood Education, Fashion Design, Horticulture, Journalism, Kinesiology, Music, Photography, Theater Arts Entertainment and Theater Technology. *NOTE: Only certain disciplines and/or courses are approved by each high school district/ROP.

 Refer to the following procedures for receiving Saddleback College credit:

 - Make an appointment with a Saddleback College counselor by calling the Counseling Services Office appointment desk at: (949) 582-4572.
 Remember to bring your OFFICIAL high school transcript to this appointment.
 The counselor will verify whether the high school or ROP course has been evaluated by faculty for course credit, and will assist you in completing the “High School Articulation Credit Petition”.
 The counselor will refer you to the “CTE Transitions Coordinator” if necessary.